 Hamacher T-norm is one of the most influential T-norms.
-In this paper, we investigate the feasibility of applying AN-FIS implemented with Hamacher T-norm.
+In this paper, the feasibility of applying ANFIS implemented with Hamacher T-norm is investigated.
 While employing benchmark Box-Jenkins dataset, the proposed methods have a more competitive performance in prediction accuracy compared to early work.

-There are two main advantage of proposed model: on the one hand, it is the extention of ANFIS in fuzzy reasoning, and makes it possible to improve when be implemented with other improvement in fuzzification, defuzzification even training method and other optimal algorithm such as GA and PSO; on the other hand, it provides a very vital parameter to infer the importance of each rule, but the normal form of inferring and measuring has not been proposed.
+There are two main advantages of the proposed model: on one hand, it is the extention of ANFIS in fuzzy reasoning, which makes it possible to improve when implemented with other improvement in fuzzification, defuzzification, even training method and other optimal algorithms such as GA and PSO; on the other hand, it provides a very vital parameter λ to infer the importance of each rule, but the normal form of inferring and measuring has not been proposed.
 The study of all above expectations is in progress.